Feeding the Mind: The Impact of Nutrition on Mental Health

 1. Omega-3 Rich Foods

-Omega-3 fatty acids are structural components of neuronal membranes and play a role in regulating neuroinflammation and synaptic communication.
-Higher omega-3 intake has been associated with reduced depressive symptoms and improved emotional regulation (8,9).
+Omega-3 fatty acids, particularly eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are structural components of neuronal membranes and play a role in regulating neuroinflammation and synaptic communication.
+A meta-analysis by Appleton and colleagues in the American Journal of Clinical Nutrition found that higher omega-3 intake has been associated with reduced depressive symptoms and improved emotional regulation (8,9).
 Key dietary sources include fatty fish such as salmon and sardines, as well as flaxseeds, chia seeds, and walnuts.

 2. Whole Grains and B Vitamins

-B vitamins—including B2, B3, B5, B6, folate, and B12—support neurotransmitter production and methylation pathways involved in mood regulation.
-Suboptimal B-vitamin status has been linked to depressive symptoms and cognitive changes (10,11).
+B vitamins–including riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), folate (B9), and cobalamin (B12)–support neurotransmitter production and methylation pathways involved in mood regulation.
+Research by Coppen and Bolander-Gouaille published in the Journal of Psychopharmacology has linked suboptimal B-vitamin status to depressive symptoms and cognitive changes (10,11).
 Whole grains such as oats, quinoa, and brown rice provide these nutrients while also supporting stable blood glucose levels, a factor often overlooked in people with persistent fatigue or stress-related symptoms seen in chronic fatigue.

 3. Fresh Fruits and Vegetables

 Fruits and vegetables provide antioxidants and polyphenols that help reduce oxidative stress and inflammation within the nervous system.
-Diets rich in plant foods have been associated with lower rates of depression and anxiety (12).
-Their fibre content also supports gut microbial diversity, which plays a role in mood regulation via the gut–brain axis, a relationship explored further in our work on the gut microbiome (13).
+A systematic review by Lai and colleagues found that diets rich in plant foods, particularly the Mediterranean dietary pattern, have been associated with lower rates of depression and anxiety (12).
+Their fibre content also supports gut microbial diversity, which plays a role in mood regulation via the gut-brain axis, a relationship explored further in our work on the gut microbiome (13).

 4. Probiotic and Fermented Foods

-Fermented foods such as yoghurt, kefir, sauerkraut, kimchi, and kombucha contain live microorganisms that support gut microbiome balance.
-Alterations in gut microbial composition have been associated with mood disorders, and probiotic-rich diets may modestly reduce symptoms of anxiety and depression in some individuals (14–16).
+Fermented foods such as yoghurt, kefir, sauerkraut, kimchi, and kombucha contain live microorganisms including Lactobacillus and Bifidobacterium species that support gut microbiome balance.
+A systematic review by Wallace and Milev in Annals of General Psychiatry found that alterations in gut microbial composition have been associated with mood disorders, and probiotic-rich diets may modestly reduce symptoms of anxiety and depression in some individuals (14-16).

 5. Dark Chocolate

-Dark chocolate (70% cocoa or higher) contains flavonoids and bioactive compounds that may influence cerebral blood flow and neurotransmitter activity.
-Moderate intake has been associated with short-term improvements in mood and perceived stress (17).
+Dark chocolate (70% cocoa or higher) contains flavonoids, theobromine, and phenylethylamine–bioactive compounds that may influence cerebral blood flow and neurotransmitter activity.
+A cross-sectional study by Jackson and colleagues published in Depression and Anxiety found that moderate intake has been associated with short-term improvements in mood and perceived stress (17).

 Foods to Limit for Better Mental Health